 In forming their opinion of the independence and objectivity of the external auditors, the Audit Committee takes into account the safeguards operating within the external auditors and that the level of auditor fee is sufficient to enable them to fulfill their obligations in accordance with the audit Letter of Engagement.
+In 2010, the Audit Committee appointed a new audit firm, Whitley Penn LLP, to replace the former auditors and obtained significant cost savings.
 The Chairman of the Audit Committee makes a report to the Board following each committee meeting and the Board receives the minutes of all Audit Committee meetings.

-The following table summarizes audit, tax and other fees paid by the Company to its auditor in 2011 and 2010.
+The following table summarizes audit, tax and other fees paid by the Company to its auditor in 2010 and 2009.

-2011 2010
+2010 2009

-Audit US\$142,000 US\$185,000
+Audit US\$185,000 US\$243,000

-Tax - -

-Other - -
+Tax - Other - -